-Fall semester features the annual CHOREOLAB on the Greenberg main stage.
-CHOREOLAB is an annual workshop for emerging student choreographers who are mentored by Faculty Creative Advisors.
+Fall semester features the annual CHOREOLAB, an annual workshop for emerging student choreographers who are mentored by Faculty Creative Advisors.
+Join us at the Harold and Sylvia Greenberg Theatre November 9-10, 2018.

 Choreographers do not need to be a dancer major or minor, only be registered as a student at AU.
 Applications are reviewed for by Dance Faculty, and invitations to participate go out early September.